nvda-es/devguides_translation/original_docs/spladdoninternals.md

 With this in mind, the following things were changed in 2017:

 * No more betas: the development branch (now called slow ring) is considered live beta branch.
-* Anyone can switch to try build branch (now called fast ring snapshots) provided that they are willing to provide early feedback.
+* Anyone can switch to try build branch (called fast ring snapshots) provided that they are willing to provide early feedback.
 * Long-term support updates are now tied to new major Studio releases.
 This criteria was extended in late 2017 to include critical changes to NVDA (see below).

 #### Further changes in 2018